jdegand/bug-cd/README.md

 - [Medium](https://medium.com/@andre.schouten_ff/whats-the-difference-between-markforcheck-and-detectchanges-in-angular-fff4e5f54d34) - difference between markForCheck and detectChanges
 - [Medium](https://medium.com/showpad-engineering/why-you-should-never-use-function-calls-in-angular-template-expressions-e1a50f9c0496#:~:text=In%20this%20article%2C%20we%20learned,calls%20in%20Angular%20template%20expressions.) - why you should never use function calls in angular template expressions
 - [Blog](https://itnext.io/its-ok-to-use-function-calls-in-angular-templates-ffdd12b0789e) - its ok to use function calls in angular templates
+- [Dev.to](https://dev.to/nickraphael/ngonchanges-best-practice-always-use-simplechanges-always-1feg) - ngOnChanges best practice always use simpleChanges